Meet The 74-Year-Old Queen Of Bangkok Street Food Who Netted A Michelin Star

 "This is my passion," she says.
 "And my art."
 The thought of seeing Jay Fai hang up her goggles and apron terrifies her Thai regulars like Suparat.

 "The last time I talked to her, she said that she was admitted to the hospital and she was actually afraid she could not come back and work here anymore," he says.
 "I would say selfishly, I hope that she could go on and on.
 I don't know how many years," he says.
 "But I just hope as long as possible.
 This is something I cherish.
 I love street food.
 And this is the quintessential street food of Bangkok," he insists.
-"I can say 100 percent it is not hype.
+"I can say 100% it is not hype.
 It's that good."

 But it ain't cheap.
 A three-dish meal here can set you back about $75, in a country where you can get a decent meal on the street for less than $2.
 And there's been some sniping about it online.
 "This is something that upsets me quite a lot," Suparat says.
 "I can guarantee you most of them have never come here.
 If they had, they would not complain."

 The two young women from Texas aren't complaining.
-"It was worth it 100 percent," Velji says.
+"It was worth it 100%," Velji says.
 "This is probably going to be the cheapest Michelin star meal we'll ever have."
 Wong agrees completely.
 "In the United States, we pay $75 to go out on a Saturday night and it's not even memorable," she says.

 "Totally worth it," Velji says of waiting seven hours to sit and eat.
 "That sounds embarrassing, but yes, it was."